Guidelines for requesting the issue of a summons to appear

 After serving the summons to appear

-After serving the summons to appear you must complete and sign an affidavit of service and return it with the summons to witness to the tribunal.
+After serving the summons to appear you must complete and sign an affidavit of service and return it with the summons to appear to the tribunal.
 You may use the affidavit of service form that is attached to the summons to appear form.

 Where a company or unincorporated association is served, the affidavit of service form available on our website may not be appropriate.
 In these instances, you may wish to draft your own affidavit.